10 Surprising Facts about Cambodia’s Iconic Temple

 Hidden away in Cambodia’s beautiful woods is an architectural wonder that escapes time and attracts tourists with its incomparable beauty: Angkor Wat.
 Built in the 12th century, this famous Iconic Temple is not only an example of Khmer architecture but also an incredible repository of unexpected information that exposes its rich history and cultural value.
 Angkor Wat is a famous symbol of Cambodia’s amazing past, amazing the globe with its huge size that overpowers even the greatest of European temples and its detailed bas relief artwork representing great stories of Hindu mythology.

-With a Cambodia Tour Package from India, you are able to lose yourself in the rich weave of Cambodia’s natural beauties and cultural past and go on an incredible journey of discovery.
+With a Cambodia Tour Package , you are able to lose yourself in the rich weave of Cambodia’s natural beauties and cultural past and go on an incredible journey of discovery.
 Our carefully planned Cambodia Tour Package offers the ideal combination of lively culture, ancient history, and amazing natural beauty, from the towering Angkor Wat, the country’s most famous temple complex, to the busy markets of Siem Reap and the peaceful surroundings of Tonlé Sap Lake.
 Discover the mysterious ruins of Angkor Thom, be in wonder of the beautiful artwork at Bayon Temple, and be amazed by the attracting beauty of Ta Prohm, where Iconic Temple become interconnected with tall trees.
 Enjoy the flavors of traditional meals while dining in neighborhood markets and riverbank restaurants.
 Enjoy in real Khmer food.
 Cambodia Tour Package offers selective travelers hoping to discover Southeast Asia’s hidden gems unforgettable and rewarding travel experience with comfortable accommodation, informed guides, and perfect logistics.

 Here are the 10 Surprising Facts about Cambodia’s Iconic Temple: